 He also already lined out a government model for the united colonies that would later become the USA in the 1750s, 20 years before the actual declaration of independence.

 Until the very end, he kept up his visionary thinking, putting forward a petition in 1790, the year he died, stating the US government had to “uphold the liberty of the American people, without distinction of color” – he wanted to abolish slavery – something that would actually happen 75 years later.

 I love biographies.
 The facts aren’t just lined out, they’re woven into the story of another human life, which is always the most compelling way to get the point across.
-As I said, Ben Franklin is an especially interesting example, because he changed not one, but many fields in his lifetime.
-A must read!
+Ben Franklin is an especially interesting example, because he changed not one, but many fields in his lifetime.
+Benjamin Franklin: An American Life is a must read!

 Who would I recommend the Benjamin Franklin: An American Life summary to?

 The 17 year old who thinks she might be weird for sticking her nose into books rather than shot glasses, the 33 year old would-be writer, who feels he needs to sign a book contract before he can start writing, and anyone who thinks they’re ahead of their time.